MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Set-MgEducationClassAssignmentSubmissionUpResourceFolder.md

 Only teachers and students can perform this operation.
 Note that files must be located in this folder in order to be added as resources.
 Only a student in the class can determine what files to upload in a given submission-level resource folder.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Set-MgBetaEducationClassAssignmentSubmissionUpResourceFolder](/powershell/module/Microsoft.Graph.Beta.Education/Set-MgBetaEducationClassAssignmentSubmissionUpResourceFolder?view=graph-powershell-beta)

 ## SYNTAX